biketobass/eia-api/README.md

 # Retrieving the Data
 Once you understand the API's routes and data filters, you can use `Eia.get_data_from_route` to retrieve the data you are interested in.
 The method both returns a DataFrame of the data and saves the data to a CSV file.

 It does this by adding `/data` to the end of a complete route.
-So in the eletricity retail sales example, it appends
+So in the eletricity retail sales example, the path would be
 ```
 electricity/retail-sales/data
 ```